AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Limitations

 \section{Limitations}

-Our base video backbone is a low-resolution and low-fps RGB model.
-While the model achieves state-of-the-art V2A and A2V performance, leveraging a high-resolution latent video model may further improve performance.
+Our base video backbone is a low-resolution and low-fps RGB model coupled with a high-resolution upsampler model.
+While the model achieves state-of-the-art V2A and A2V performance, leveraging a large high-resolution latent video model may further improve performance.
 Exploring model scaling to further improve feature quality is an exciting avenue for future work.
 Additionally, the feature reinjection alters activations in the conditioning modality generator.
 While beneficial, it introduces additional compute at each sampling step as caching prior activations becomes infeasible.
 Step distillation techniques reduce this effect by reducing the number of sampling steps and constitute an orthogonal line of work.